SecUSo/privacy-friendly-interval-timer/README.md

 ## License

-Privacy Friendly Training is licensed under the GPLv3.
+Privacy Friendly Interval Timer is licensed under the GPLv3.
 Copyright (C) 2017  Alexander Karakuz

 This program is free software: you can redistribute it and/or modify